Autumn colour at Belton House

 Head back towards the house along sheltered paths via the Mirror Pond and a variety of specimen trees including a weeping beech, a twisted willow, and magnificent cedars.

 Seasonal fun for families

 Contrasting textures, shapes, colours and sounds engage the senses, making a rich and memorable autumn experience for all ages.

-Collect leaves, twigs and conkers as mementos or as part of your 50 things scrapbook.
+Collect leaves, twigs and conkers as mementos or as part of a '50 things' adventure.
 Use them for some nature identification or a creative project when you get home.
-Drop in to the Discovery Centre for additional inspiration or to pick up a Ranger Pack.

 Autumn treats and warming drinks

-Round off your seasonal experience with some tasty treats in the Pavilion or Ride cafes.
-Enjoy a comforting casserole, delicious home baking or a warming hot chocolate.
+Round off your seasonal experience with some tasty treats in the Stables Cafe.
+Enjoy some delicious home baking or a warming hot chocolate.